7th SS Volunteer Mountain Division Prinz Eugen: War crimes

-It also committed numerous atrocities in the area of Nikšić in Montenegro:
+It also committed numerous further atrocities in the area of Nikšić in Montenegro:

 Everything they came across they burnt down, they murdered and pillaged.
 The officers and men of the SS division Prinz Eugen committed crimes of an outrageous cruelty on this occasion.
 The victims were shot, slaughtered and tortured, or burnt to death in burning houses.
 Where a victim was found not in his house but on the road or in the fields some distance away, he was murdered and burnt there.
 Infants with their mothers, pregnant women and frail old people were also murdered.
 In short, every civilian met with by these troops in these villages was murdered.
 In many cases, whole families who, not expecting such treatment or lacking the time for escape, had remained quietly in their homes were annihilated and murdered.
 Whole families were thrown into burning houses in many cases and thus burnt.
 It has been established from the investigations entered upon that 121 persons, mostly women, and including 30 persons aged 60–92 years and 29 children of ages ranging from 6 months to 14 years, were executed on this occasion in the horrible manner narrated above.
 The villages [and then follows the list of the villages] were burnt down and razed to the ground.

 — Dr. Dušan Nedeljković, Yugoslav State Commission, Document D-940.